 5.2 The Council is required to keep a separate Housing Revenue Account (HRA) by virtue of the Local Government and Housing Act 1989.
 Preceding any financial year, the council must formulate for that year proposals relating to i) the income from rent and charges of all property within the HRA, ii) the expenditure on repair, maintenance, supervision and management of that property and iii) any other prescribed matters.
 In formulating the proposals, the council must use its best assumptions and estimates to secure that on their implementation the account will not show a debit balance.
-Within one month of formulating the proposals it must prepare and place on deposit a statement setting out the proposals and estimates.
+Within one month of formulating the proposals and estimates.